-Indiana is home to 251,296 infants and toddlers, representing 3.8 percent of the state's population.
-As many as 47 percent live in households with incomes less than twice the federal poverty line (in 2017, about \$50,000 a year for a family of four), placing them at economic disadvantage.
+Indiana is home to 239,636 babies, representing 3.5 percent of the state's population.
+As many as 40.2 percent live in households with incomes less than twice the federal poverty line (in 2021, about \$55,000 for a family of four1), placing them at economic disadvantage.
 America's youngest children are diverse and are raised in a variety of family contexts.
 A broad array of policies and services are required to ensure that all of them have an equitable start in life.
 Infants and toddlers learn through play, active exploration of their environment, and, most importantly, through interactions with the significant adults in their lives.
 The quality of babies' early learning experiences at home and in other care settings has a lasting impact on their preparedness for life-long learning and success.
 Parents who require childcare while they work or attend school need access to affordable, high-quality care options that promote positive development.
-15
+16

-InIndiana has relatively more burdensome infant care costs, as a percentage of single parents' and married parents' incomes, in comparison to other states.
+In Indiana has relatively more burdensome infant care costs, as a percentage of single parents' and married parents' incomes, in comparison to other states.
 Indiana does not offer a childcare subsidy for low-income parents.
 Mental Health America of Indiana supports a broad array of policies and services that are required to ensure that all of them have an equitable start in life.